Pound plumbs month's low as stock rout hits risk currencies | Business

 Minutes from the U.S. Federal Reserve's latest meeting released on Wednesday showed policymakers at the central bank expect to reduce pandemic-era stimulus before the year is out.
 The minutes pushed Wall Street's main stock index down more than 1% and drove several currencies to multi-week lows against the safe-haven greenback.
 European markets stumbled at open and U.S. stock futures were pointing to a weaker start.

-The pound was no exception to the selloff in risk assets, falling 0.5% against the dollar to its lowest since July 21.
-Sterling also hit an over two-week low to the euro, down 0.3% on the day.
+The pound was no exception to the selloff in risk assets, falling as much as 0.6% against the dollar to $1.3666, its lowest since July 21.
+Sterling also hit an over two-week low to the euro, down 0.5% on the day at 85.56 pence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)